 Sarah Tippit, LMFT

-In addition to my OCD training, I employ trauma-focused modalities, Art Therapy, and journaling.
-My experience includes work in acute care residential settings, hospitals, with Older Adults, in hospices, and in private practice with people of all ages.
+In addition to my training in various forms of cognitive-behavioral therapy, I employ trauma-focused modalities, psychodynamic approaches, Clinical Art Therapy, journalling.
+My experience includes work in acute-care residential settings, hospitals, with Older Adults, in hospices, and in private practice with people of all ages.

 Sarah Specializes in:

 - OCD Spectrum